SIDN/py-rpp/README.md

 Currently, py-rpp is tightly bound to the EPP data model.
 In future versions, this will change as we begin developing a dedicated RPP data model.
 This will improve flexibility and better reflect the RPP protocol

+**SWAGGER UI**: The API is documented using Swagger, the [interactive documentation](https://sidn.github.io/py-rpp/) is available on Github Pages but there is no server running, so the endpoints are not functional.

 ## How to Use

 You can run easily using Docker.
 Once running, you can use the RPP API by sending HTTP requests to the server (see the OpenAPI docs at `/docs`).